rsnemmen/OpenCL-examples/README.md

 Examples included:

 - `add_numbers`: add a list of numbers together.
-Includes detailed error handling which complicates the code
+Includes detailed error handling which makes the code harder to read and understand
 - `square_array`: computes *array*^2

 # Info about OpenCL devices